 Such tactics have come to be known as atrocity propaganda and they have become so widespread, they have often become the pursuit of academic study for political scientists.

 “So great are the psychological resistances to war in modern nations”, wrote Harold Lasswell, a leading American political scientist, “that every war must appear to be a war of defence against a menacing, murderous aggressor.

 “There must be no ambiguity about who the public is to hate.”

-However, academics concluded that such atrocity propaganda leads to real atrocities as invading troops are more likely to let their hate dictate their actions and carry out acts of needless aggression.
+Academics concluded however that such atrocity propaganda leads to real atrocities as invading troops are more likely to let their hate dictate their actions and carry out acts of needless aggression.

 Such violence then creates a cycle of hate that leads to the deaths of millions of civilians and the destruction of entire countries.

-Though the facts are yet to fully emerge in this case, let us consider the inconvenient truths at play before we resign ourselves to the fate of all-out war.
+Therefore, though the facts are yet to fully emerge in this case of Khan Sheikhoun, let us consider the following inconvenient truths at play before we commit ourselves to the fate of all-out war.